Puepis/Shoot-A-Mole/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+To launch the game, you will need to have [Python3](https://www.python.org/downloads/) installed on your machine.

 ## Built With